axelerant/testimonials-widget/OPTIONS.md

 ## Selection

-* Category Filter - Comma separated category names.
+* Category Filter - Comma separated category names or IDs.
 	* `category` - default none; category=product or category="category-a, another-category"
-* Tags Filter - Comma separated tag names.
+* Tags Filter - Comma separated tag names or IDs.
 	* `tags` - default none; tags=fire or tags="tag-a, another-tag"
 * Require All Tags - Select only testimonials with all of the given tags.
 	* `tags_all` - default OR; tags_all=true